Pro rata calculations

 The calculation is:

-Contractual Allowance / 12
+Contractual allowance / 12

 Multiplied by the number of months in employment, from start date to end of the leave year.